aufziehvogel/Cinderella/README.md

 So what is this project's goal?

+### Techical Requirements

+- Installation of the main program must be possible without docker (and this will be the main approach in all docs)
+- There must be a build executor/agent that runs without docker (other agents that spawn docker containers might be implemented, because there are some advantages, but also some disadvantages)

+### Functional Requirements

 - Perform CI and CD according to build steps from a config file
 - Status Reporting:
   - If possible: no web GUI, alternatively: static HTML files with current